(con't from Part XXI)

 It helps, when writing a piece like this, to keep our expectations realistic and know that we're going to grow steadily as a creator of music as we wade into it.

 We should start small and work in little bits, a small step at a time; it isn't the 60 yard dash; it's a marathon.

 All knowledge, education, and skill is a progressive science where there's no such thing as instant results.

-Bach himself didn't start composing until he was 15 years old, and, at that, only after he worked at things, a little at a time, in successive stages.
+Bach himself didn't start composing until he was in his very early teens and, at that, only after he worked at things, a little at a time, in successive stages.

 No one starts their formal education by going to high school; they start in kindergarten and first grade.